 Deciding to return to their native land, family and friends, Paul retires from public service.
 Julia and Paul settle into 103 Irving Street in Cambridge, MA, where Julia lived until she moved permanently to Montecito, CA in 2001.
 One of their first improvements is to redo the kitchen, which Paul designs.

 Mastering the Art of French Cooking is named a Book-of-the-Month Club Selection; 12,000 copies are distributed.
-Enthusiasm for the book has continued through the years – approximately 1,600,000 copies have been printed to date.
+Enthusiasm for the book has continued through the years – more than 3,000,000 copies have been printed to date.
 In September 2009, following the release of Sony Pictures’ Julie & Julia, over 300,000 copies are sold in one month alone.
 The e-book edition of Mastering the Art of French Cooking is released in October, 2011.